Caroline Divines: Jeremy Taylor

-Jeremy Taylor (1613 – 13 August 1667) was a priest in the Church of England who achieved fame as an author during The Protectorate of Oliver Cromwell.
+Jeremy Taylor (1613 – 13 August 1667) was a priest in the Church of England who achieved fame as an author during the Protectorate of Oliver Cromwell.
 He is sometimes known as the "Shakespeare of Divines" for his poetic style of writing.

-Taylor was educated at The Perse School, Cambridge before going onto Gonville and Caius College, at Cambridge, where he graduated in 1626.
+Taylor was educated at the Perse School, Cambridge before going onto Gonville and Caius College, at Cambridge, where he graduated in 1626.
 He was under the patronage of William Laud, Archbishop of Canterbury.
-He went on to become chaplain in ordinary to King Charles I as a result of Laud's sponsorship.
+He went on to become chaplain in ordinary to Charles I as a result of Laud's sponsorship.
 This made him politically suspect when Laud was tried for treason and executed in 1645 by the Puritan Parliament during the English Civil War.
 After the Parliamentary victory over the King, he was briefly imprisoned several times.

 Eventually, he was allowed to retire to Wales, where he became the private chaplain of the Earl of Carbery.
 Upon the Restoration, his political star was on the rise, and he was made Bishop of Down and Connor in Ireland.
 He was also made vice-chancellor of the University of Dublin.